RobertoFreireFerrazPassos/Observability/README.md

 Metrics are the values represented as counts or measures that are often calculated or aggregated over a period of time.

-Metrics can originate from a variety of sources, including infrastructure, hosts, services, cloud platforms, and external sources.

 - Distributed tracing

-Distributed tracing displays activity of a transaction or request as it flows through applications and shows how services connect, including code-level details.
+Distributed tracing displays activity of a transaction or request as it flows through applications.

 ## Grafana Settup